1928

 First inclusion in group exhibition, Roko Gallery, Greenwich Village, NY

-First trip to Provincetown, staying from June through November.
-Sparks a lasting connection with its vibrant artistic community, drawing her back repeatedly until the 1980s.
+First trip to Provincetown, staying from late July through November.
+Sparks a lasting connection with its vibrant environment and artistic community, drawing her back repeatedly until the 1980s.

 Frequents Cedar Bar and attends talks at The Club, NY.